 As you speak, the changes in air pressure go through those tiny holes onto the membrane behind it, which moves in response to those changes.
 As the membrane moves the charge across the membrane changes slightly.
 Those changes can be measured and sent as data to the receiver, which then decodes the messages and plays it back via the speaker on the receiving end for the person to hear.

-As you might imagine, the more surface area you have to work with (and pick up those very slight variations in air pressure), the more data is sent to the receiver to duplicate.
+As you might imagine, the more surface area you have to work with (and pick up those very slight variations in air pressure), the more data is sent to the receiver for duplication.
 This results in your voice sounding better to someone on the other end.
 So the microphone that you’ll find on a pair of gaming headphones will usually have a separate arm with a large microphone attached to them.
 The microphones in a pair of true wireless earbuds, on the other hand, don’t have as much physical space to work with so they end up being significantly smaller and vocal quality suffers accordingly.

 Too much background noise